build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 terraform apply --auto-approve
 ```

-Once complete (after waiting for around 15 minutes), run the following command to update the `kube.config` file to interact with the cluster through `kubectl`:
+Once complete (after waiting about 15 minutes), run the following command to update the `kube.config` file to interact with the cluster through `kubectl`:

 ```bash
 aws eks --region eu-west-1 update-kubeconfig --name spot-and-karpenter